 - Closing costs can be higher than for HELOCs

-So what’s your best option: home equity loan or HELOC?
+When it comes to HELOCs vs. home equity loans, how do you know which one is better?
 Jed Mayk, attorney and partner with Hudson Cook, LLP says that depends on your needs.

 “A home equity loan might make more sense for a borrower who needs a set amount of money for a specific purpose,” he says.
 “This can include a home improvement project.”